Vicki Suemnicht, Studio Owner/Director

 Heather Visser – Jazz

-On the Accent, On the Beat & On the Mark jazz company director
+On the Accent &On the Beat jazz company director

 Heather has been teaching at The Dance Center for 13 years and has trained dancers who have gone on to become dance majors in college as well as working professional dancers.
 She’s been dancing all her life and became a pre-professional jazz dancer in City Jazz at age 14.
 She choreographed and directed her first full-length jazz production, Aladdin, at Petaluma School of Ballet at age 19.
 Heather also coaches Pilates classes as well as teaching Zumba.
 She combines her study of body alignment with strong technique in teaching correct dance fundamentals.
 Heather has trained with Petaluma School of Ballet, Jim Campbell, Susan Matthies as well as Marin Ballet under Dede Arnonia.